-Value incommensurability has also been invoked to make sense of a central feature of supposed moral dilemmas—namely, that no matter which alternative the agent chooses, she fails to do something she ought to do.
-Although moral dilemmas involve choices between concrete bearers of value, the apparent value conflicts involved in these choices have led some philosophers to relate moral dilemmas to the incommensurability of values.
-Henry Richardson, for example, takes the situation confronting Sophie in the novel Sophie’s Choice—that one of her two children will be spared death, but only if she chooses which one to save—to point to the incommensurability of values (1994, 115-117).
+Both value incommensurability and incomparability have been invoked to make sense of a central feature of supposed moral dilemmas—namely, that no matter which alternative the agent chooses, she fails to do something she ought to do.
+The apparent value conflicts involved in these choices have led some philosophers to relate moral dilemmas to the incomparability or incommensurability of values.
+Henry Richardson, for example, takes the situation confronting Sophie in the novel Sophie’s Choice—that one of her two children will be spared death, but only if she chooses which one to save—to point to the incommensurability of values (1994, 115–117).

 Another common approach to argue for value incommensurability is with reference to “non-symmetrical” dilemmas.
 As the name suggests, in non-symmetrical dilemmas, the alternatives are favored by different values (Sinnott-Armstrong 1988).
 If these values are incommensurable in the third sense as discussed in subsection 1.3, there is no systematic resolution of the value conflict.
 Consider Jean-Paul Sartre’s well-known example of his pupil who faced the choice between going to England to join the Free French Forces and staying at home to help his mother live (Sartre 1975, 295–296).
 No matter which alternative he chooses, certain values will remain unrealized.
 An idea along these lines is considered, for example, by Walter Sinnott-Armstrong (1988, 69–71) and Bernard Williams (1981, 74–78) in their discussions of moral dilemmas.